 How does CE work?

 Coordinated Entry is a program of the PPCoC designed to assess, assign, and assist vulnerable homeless households to CoC-funded housing programs including: permanent supportive housing, transitional housing, rapid re-housing, and other project-based housing vouchers.

 Coordinated Entry operates under the authority of HUD 24 CFR 578.7(a)(8), which mandates the CE process be developed to ensure that all people experiencing a housing crisis have fair and equal access and are quickly identified, assessed for, referred, and connected to housing and assistance based on their individual strengths and needs.

 Homeless households work with a local agency to complete the community housing assessment known as the Vulnerability Index – Service Prioritization and Decision Assistance Tool (VI-SPDAT).
 Head of Households include:

 Households are prioritized and ranked based on vulnerability.
-More vulnerable households are matched and assigned to available and appropriate housing programs on a weekly basis.
+More vulnerable households are matched and assisted to available and appropriate housing programs on a weekly basis.

 This matching process, known as, “Case Conferencing,” includes input from service and housing providers in the PPCoC.

-Matched households are assisted in their efforts to identify and secure housing.
-Housing assistance includes:
+Matched households are assigned support in their efforts to identify and secure housing.
+Housing assignment includes: